Abby Bell Leadership Photo

 Student Council consists of both elected and appointed positions that are held by students from all grades.
 The mission of Student Council is to organize school activities, promote school spirit, and sponsor community service projects.
 StuCo meets once a month after school and during PrimeTime when needed.
 Officers are elected each spring for the following school year; freshman elections are held each fall.
 Students who are not elected to office may still serve on StuCo as a class representative.

-Sponsors: Mr. Eric Norwine, Mrs. Marie Branneky
+Sponsors: Mr. Micah Braddy, Mrs. Marie Branneky

 STUDENT AMBASSADORS